 Discussion:

 Our results highlight that the quantitative genetic process of trait inheritance has a great influence on evolutionary trends of species under competition.
 Simulations of eco-evolutionary dynamics under two such models, Quantitative Genetic Limit model (QGL) and Shpak-Kondrashov model (SK) showed great contrast in the dynamic trends of community-level characteristics such as network modularity and mean trait distributions.
-Under the quantitative genetic limit (QGL) model, where the Gaussian shape and the variance of the trait distributions remains unchanged through selection and inheritance processes, the expected trait divergence pattern is generally observed.
+Under the quantitative genetic limit (QGL) model, , the expected trait divergence pattern is generally observed.
 Altering the competitive kernels, which represents the ecological mechanisms of competition, does not change these general trends.
-However, when the trait is governed by a finite number of loci under the SK hypergeometric model, the shape of trait distribution can deviate from normality in response to selection and reproduction.
-In that case, we observe strong deviations from the trait overdispersion observed in the QGL model.
+However, when the trait is governed by a finite number of loci under the SK hypergeometric modelwe observe strong deviations from the trait overdispersion observed in the QGL model.
 Some aspects of trait dynamics under the SK model depend on the characteristics of competitive kernels, but the qualitative differences are robust to all scenarios.
 These deviations are the direct results of the convergent evolutionary trajectories, instances of which are observed in Fig.2b.

 These results highlight a simple but crucial mechanism regarding diffuse competition.
 Within our framework, if only a single pair of species were to compete, their respective traits will always diverge.
 However, if the collective effect of diffuse competition i.e., effect of multiple competing species other than the pair of species in focus, is stronger than the effect of competition between a chosen pair of species, it is possible to observe convergent trait evolution.
 The β function, which describes the selection pressure on one species with the trait mean zero due to competition with species j with the trait mean µ (eq.
 6), essentially dictates the relative impact of diffuse competition on the trait evolution of a given pair of species.
 Figure 6 demonstrates the impact of how different β functions alter the strength and direction of trait evolution.
 The expression of the β functions shows that its shape characteristics depend on trait distributions of species as well as competition kernel function (eq.6).
 If the competitive kernel is symmetric, by construct, β function is always antisymmetric around the origin.
 If the absolute values of function sharply rise and fall on both sides of the origin, as in panel (II) in Fig.6, the effect of the diffuse competition will be weak compared to the mutual repulsive effect between a pair of species.
 In such scenario, it is highly unlikely to observe convergent trait evolution.
 In contrast (panel (III), if the absolute values of the function rise and fall slowly away from the origin, there is a higher likelihood that the effect of diffuse competition will overpower the mutual repulsive selective force between a pair of species leading to a convergent evolution.
 Although, the event of convergent evolution between two species depends on the relative “positions” of other species along the trait axis, thus being highly idiosyncratic, its likelihood is modulated by the shape characteristics of the β function.